falkr/ttm4175/pages/unit-p3/teamwork-1.md

 :task: Uncomment the storage for the temperature in the code.

-### Optional Task: Adding the Yr Forecast

-:task: Extend your server logic so that it does not only return the temperature of the sensor, but also the temperature forecast from yr, so that it is displayed together.

-Use the function for getting the forecast you have developed above.
-This means you web server which acts as a server because it implements the methods GET and POST, now also acts as a client towards Yr.no since it requests data from it.

 # Optional Task: Nice HTML Output

 Now that we can send a simple string as a response, let's make the answer more advanced and send a proper website in HTML.
 HTML is in principle also only a string, but the browser reads the formatting tags and creates a nicely rendered page out of it.
 The following code contains a simple Python method that creates some HTML: